j2labs/brubeck/README.md

 __Brubeck__ is a flexible Python web framework that aims to make the process of building scalable web services easy.

 The Brubeck model resembles what companies build when they operate at large scale, yet the experience couldn't be much simpler.

-Build for scale at the same time you're prototyping your idea.
+There are no confusing callback's that obfuscate the code.
+No strong opinions about what database you should use.
+And a familiar style that users of Tornado or Flask will recognize.

 ## Example: Hello World